Vicente Fernandez, known in Mexico as “Sinatra,” has died at the age of 81.

 Fernandez was also accused of inappropriately groping women while posing with them.
 He denied that he had done anything wrong.

-Fernandez died on the feast day of Our Lady of Guadalupe, the Virgin of Guadalupe.
+Fernandez passed away.
 The Washington Newsday Brief News is a daily newspaper published in Washington, D.C.